Bde Maka Ska

-Bde Maka Ska (/bə'deI m@'kɑː skɑː/ bə-DAY-_-mə-KAH-_-skah, previously named Lake Calhoun) is the largest lake in Minneapolis, Minnesota, United States, and part of the city's Chain of Lakes.
+Bde Maka Ska (/bə'deI m@'kɑː skɑː/ bə-DAY-_-mə-KAH-_-skah; formerly known as Lake Calhoun) is the largest lake in Minneapolis, Minnesota, United States, and part of the city's Chain of Lakes.
 Surrounded by city park land and circled by bike and walking trails, it is popular for many outdoor activities.
-The lake has an area of 401 acre and a maximum depth of 87 ft.
+The lake has an area of 424 acre and a maximum depth of 90 ft.

 Geology

 Bde Maka Ska and other lakes in the Chain of Lakes were formed by glacial activity 10,000 to 12,000 years ago.
-Long before Bde Maka Ska took shape, interglacial rivers created valleys in the Twin Cities region potentially 100 to 250 meters deep, which were gradually filled in by glacial movement.
-According Myrbo et. al, some of these valleys "overprinted on the deeper [Mississippi] river paleochannels."
+Long before Bde Maka Ska took shape, interglacial rivers created valleys in the Twin Cities region potentially 100 to 250 m deep, which were gradually filled in by glacial movement.
+According Myrbo et al., some of these valleys "overprinted on the deeper [Mississippi] river paleochannels."
 The final recession of the Laurentide ice sheet, mainly the Superior lobe, deposited sediment and glacial ice blocks in these valleys, eventually forming kettle lakes like Bde Maka Ska.
 Bde Maka Ska is the deepest member of the Chain of Lakes and Minneapolis lakes as a whole.

 Before human settlement, Bde Maka Ska and the Chain of Lakes were mostly surrounded by bogs and marshes that slowly grew in the depressions left behind by glacial movement.
 Between 1911 and 1924, Bde Maka Ska was dredged and these wetlands were filled in.
 Since human settlement, the water quality of Bde Maka Ska and the Chain of Lakes has declined.
 The Chain of Lakes watershed was polluted by 19th-century agricultural development and 20th-century storm sewer drainage systems.
 This increased phosphorus concentrations in the lake, leading to eutrophication.
 In 1990, restoration efforts in the Chain of Lakes watershed began due to public pressure over poor water quality.
 Over the next decade, public awareness campaigns about stormwater runoff, regulations for phosphorus in fertilizer, and targeted sediment management improved the Chain of Lakes' water quality.
 Bde Maka Ska showed the largest improvement, reaching phosphorus levels only slightly above pre-settlement conditions.